2016 Local Placement Exams

 - Definitions and Types of Credit at Dartmouth

 - Pre-matriculation Transfer Credit (Transfer credit awarded from accredited four year degree-granting institutions earned prior to matriculation)

 - Credits & Exemptions Reference Guides (for departments/programs)

-- Please note that certain Placement Exams (Chemistry, Music, and Physics) will only be offered on Wednesday, Sept.
-9 (or Thursday, Sept.
-10 for Music 25).
-They will not be offered before Wednesday.
+- Please note that certain Placement Exams (Chemistry, French Advanced Placement, Music, and Physics) will only be offered on Tuesday, Sept.
+6 (or Thursday, Sept.
+8 for Chemistry 6).
+They will not be offered before Tuesday.

 It is not possible to schedule alternative times for Placement Exam administration, and it is not possible to arrange early access to student housing for Placement Exam purposes.